-- enrolled in a Charles Sturt University course as a Commonwealth supported student; full fee paying students are not eligible.
+- enrolled in a Charles Sturt University course as a Commonwealth supported student in a Commonwealth supported place.

-- a commencing or continuing student.
-Continuing students must have a Grade Point Average (GPA) of 3.0 or higher (pass grade average);
+- continuing students must have a Grade Point Average (GPA) of 3.0 or higher (pass grade average).

 Frequently Asked Questions

-If you are receiving any other scholarship or grant for the purpose you may not be eligible for this scholarship/Grant.
+If you are receiving any other scholarship or grant for the same purpose you may not be eligible for this grant.

 Yes you can, as long as you log back in and submit your application before the closing date.